Dot voting goes by many names:

 Dotmocracy is Broken!

-Sticker-dot voting is not reliable because of the bandwagon effect, vote splitting, choice overload, and how easy it is to mess up or cheat.
-It may be quick and fun, but I wouldn’t trust sticky dots with deciding anything important – not even pizza toppings.
+Sticker dot voting is not reliable because of the bandwagon effect, vote splitting, choice overload, and how easy it is to mess up or cheat.
+It may be quick and fun, but you shouldn’t trust sticky dots with deciding anything important – not even pizza toppings.

-Instead, you should use an easy, fun and very reliable tool called Feedback Frames
+Instead, you should use an easy, fun and very reliable score-voting analog tool called Feedback Frames.

 If you are going to use sticker voting, you can do your best to promote some useful results by following these tips and best practices: